EnbangWu/differential-fuzzing/README.md

 # Differential Fuzzing of solidity Fixed-point libraries

 This is a repo that aims to check whether different Fixed-point libraries output the same result by using Foundry differential fuzzing.
+We analyzed openZepplin, solady, solmate and prb-math.
+In general they are compatible with each other.
+However, there are some slight differences in the implementations in terms of corner cases handling.
+And they consume different amount of gas as well. you can find the detailed report in the [report](report.md)

 This repo is generated from [Patrick's solidity fuzzing boilerplate](https://github.com/patrickd-/solidity-fuzzing-boilerplate)